Ekkehard-Schulze/indoor-climate-logger/README.md

 To use One-Wire sensors with a Raspberry Pi, activate the One-Wire bus via raspi-config.
 The default Raspberry Pi GPIO pin for One-Wire communication is GPIO4.
 You need a 4.7kΩ resistor between the data line and 3.3 volt.
+If you need crontab based One-Wire sensor data logging, you can use https://github.com/Ekkehard-Schulze/1wire-temperature-logger-RPi, which provides a much leaner solution.

 Notes